 However, if you visit many Asian countries, you’ll see civilians strolling around masked-up.
 Why?
 Even though these coverings don’t keep out every tiny virus, they do filter out allergens.
 If digging in your garden always leaves you sneezy and stuffy, whip out a mask and cut the misery.

 You might have heard that only N95 masks offer protection against the novel coronavirus.
 These versions do offer superior protection.
 With a standard surgical mask, 30% of outside air travels around the sides.
 N95s aren’t perfect, but they do filter out 95% of particles larger than 0.3 microns.

 The problem with this variety is twofold.
 Society lacks an unlimited supply, and health care workers who spend time with sick patients need them the most.
 Furthermore, they are uncomfortable if you wear them for longer than 30 minutes or so.

 If you want your mask to protect yourself and others the most, you must wear it correctly.
 Wash your hands before putting it on, and make sure to cover your nose, mouth and chin.
 When worn correctly, many masks can potentially protect you against microbes and bacteria.
 When you take it off, use the handles on the sides and rewash your hands after disposing of it.

 In rare cases, people shouldn’t wear masks.
 They should not be worn by the following:

 All of these individuals run an asphyxiation risk that supersedes that presented by infectious disease.
 However, if you don’t fall into one of these categories, please protect yourself and others.

+Face masks can work for fighting illness, but you need to wear them correctly for them to have a worthwhile effect.
 When you use face masks, you can help slow the spread of infectious diseases.
 You also protect yourself from allergens — take the time to cover up before heading into the public.